 Approval Authority.
-The Regional Administrator of EPA or the director of a state agency delegated to act on EPA's behalf with an approved pretreatment program (e.g. Director of TCEQ).
-The Regional Administrator of the EPA or the Director of the Texas Commission on Environmental Quality (TCEQ) where the state has been delegated NPDES permit authority and has an approved pretreatment program.
+The Regional Administrator of the EPA or the Director of the TCEQ where the state has been delegated NPDES permit authority and has an approved pretreatment program.

 Approved.
-Means the eity City accepts as satisfactory, based upon the data available, or that there is not an objection with the proposal submitted.
-However, it is not the eity City's responsibility to certify that such acceptance will actually demonstrate compliance with existing or future regulations.
+Means the City accepts as satisfactory, based upon the data available, or that there is not an objection with the proposal submitted.
+However, it is not the City's responsibility to certify that such acceptance will actually demonstrate compliance with existing or future regulations.
 It is the sole responsibility of the person seeking approval to demonstrate compliance with this chapter or other applicable regulations.